 - Always use proper procedures if you stall or roll backward when climbing a hill.
 To avoid stalling, maintain a steady speed when climbing a hill.
 If you stall or roll backwards, follow the special procedure for braking described in this manual.
 Dismount on the uphill side or to either side if pointed straight uphill.
 Turn the ATV around and mount following the procedure described in this manual. - Always check for obstacles before operating in a new area.
 Never attempt to operate over large obstacles, such as large rocks or fallen trees.
 Always follow proper procedures when operating over obstacles as described in this manual. - Always be careful of skidding or sliding.
-On slippery surfaces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding or sliding out of control. - Never operate an ATV in fast flowing water or in water deeper than the footrests.
+On slippery surfaces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding or sliding out of control.

+- Never operate an ATV in fast flowing water or in water deeper than the footrests.
 Remember that wet brakes may have reduced stopping capability.
 Test your brakes after leaving water.
 If necessary, apply them lightly several times to let friction dry out the pads. - Always use the size and type tires specified in this manual.
-Always maintain proper tire pressure as described in this manual. - Never improperly install or improperly use accessories on this ATV. - Never install a twist grip throttle on this ATV. - Never exceed the stated load capacity for an ATV.
-Cargo should be properly distributed and securely attached.
-Reduce speed and follow instructions in this manual for carrying cargo or pulling a trailer and allow greater distance for braking. - No one under the age of 16 should operate this ATV.
-Some operators at the age of 16 may not be able to operate an ATV safely.
-Parents should supervise the use of the ATV at all times.
-Parents should permit continued use only if they determine that the operator has the ability to operate the ATV safely.
+Always maintain proper tire pressure as described in this manual. - · Never improperly install or improperly use accessories on your ATV. - Never install a twist grip throttle on this ATV. - Never exceed the stated load capacity for this ATV.
+One operator only.
+No cargo, passengers, or towing. - Remove the speed limiting safety device on this ATV at your own risk.

-FOR MORE INFORMATION ABOUT ATV SAFETY, call the ATV Safety Institute at 1-800-887-2887 (U.S.) or 1-613-739-1535 (Canada).
+FOR MORE INFORMATION ABOUT ATV SAFETY, call the ATV Safety Institute at 1-800-887-2887 (U.S.) or Canada Safety Council at 1-613-739-1535 (Canada).